quickbrnfx/medical-device-reference-platform/engineering/ENGINEERING_LIFECYCLE.md

 Verification demonstrates engineering quality through objective evidence.

 Engineering is iterative.
 Information produced by later activities frequently informs refinement of earlier engineering decisions.

+Engineering capabilities should be reviewed and baselined before deriving system requirements.

+Architecture should be refined through progressively more detailed architectural views rather than a single architectural description.

 ---